 Q: Can you help me debug my project?

-A: We're usually too busy to help via e-mail.
-Any questions about problems building our projects would be best asked and answered at Aron's forum, where everyone can learn from the discussion.
+A: Any questions about problems building our projects would be best asked and answered at Aron's forum, where everyone can learn from the experience.

 Q: When a resistor is labeled "2k2", what does that mean?

-A: That's a 2.2k ohm resistor, it's labeled that way because when (photo)copying a schematic it's easy to omit the "."
+A: That's a 2.2k ohm resistor, it's labeled that way because when (photo)copying a schematic it's easy to loose the "."

 Q: If no units are specified for a resistor, does that mean it's just "ohms"?